 There’s no way around it—when you drink heavily for a long period, your body takes a hit.
 Overcoming alcohol use disorder can be a long and difficult process, and different people have different needs.
 But one often-overlooked aspect of beating addiction is nutrition in recovery.

 When you’re in recovery from alcohol addiction, nutrition can play a major role in helping your system bounce back.
 The right combination of vitamins and supplements can not only help you feel physically healthier, it can also help you overcome alcohol cravings and common long-term withdrawal symptoms like anxiety and depression.

-Here are 9 of the best supplements and vitamins for alcoholics in recovery—including supplements for alcohol cravings, repairing your liver, and rebalancing your nervous system.
+In this post, we’ll discuss the relationship between alcohol and nutrition, plus 12 of the best supplements and vitamins for alcoholics in recovery.
+These include supplements for alcohol cravings, repairing your liver, and rebalancing your nervous system.